sixford/project-3/README.md

 - **Day 3:**
 Finish Back-end
-Worked with Simon on testing endpoints.
+Worked with Viv on testing endpoints.
 Made corrections to models
 Added logic to go with Post model